 Chile has established itself as one of the best adventure destinations in the world and a big part of that is the Atacama Desert found in Northern Chile.

-However, vast desert terrain spreads from the Northwest of Argentina, the Northeast of Chile, and the throughout the South of Bolivia.
-These three countries share some of the driest land on Earth, but each have their own distinctly unique features.
-So bring your chapstick and lotion, step off the grid, and get your desert on!
+However, vast desert terrain doesn’t call just Chile home; it spreads from the Northwest of Argentina, the Northeast of Chile, and throughout the South of Bolivia.
+This area is some of the driest land in the world, so be sure to bring your chapstick and lotion, step off the grid, and explore the desert.

 Argentina—Salta & Jujuy Region

 One place you can’t miss when you travel to Argentina is the town of Purmamarca.
 Besides being a charming desert town with many colorful local textiles and hand-crafted gifts, the Hill of Seven Colors is an amazing piece of natural art situated right outside the town.
 Also in this region, Argentina has its very own salt flats.

 Salinas Grandes, located in the midst of the colorful desert peaks is a vast deposit of salt.
 Unique to the much bigger Salar de Uyuni in Bolivia, Salinas Grandes has small pools dug out that are filled with water year-round.
 Although hard to grow crops and raise animals in the rocky hills of the Salta and Jujuy region, the area is chalk full of domestic llamas!